MarcusAndersson1/Team3-Documentation/README.md

 The project is composed of four entities (as shown below) as a distributed System.
 Each components have a self-contained separate repository.
 The communication between the components are done with either an Api or through a mqtt broker.
 The frontend "talks" with the backend through an Api and the communtication between the Backend, DBMS and Timeslot handler are made possible with a mqtt broker.

+### Architecture

+Multiple components interact and coordinate operations in order to appear to the end-user as a single coherent system with the database operating in the cloud.
+This is useful for horizontal scaling, as more computers may be added to the system at any time.
+If one computer fails, the remainder of the system should still be able to function, resulting in fault-tolerance, except our system only uses two for now.
+To initiate communication between separated services on events, we employ an event-driven design with MQTT publish and subscribe as the initiators.
+This type of communication complements the distributed system nicely by allowing for interoperability and components that are unaware of one other.
+We also utilize pipeline architecture to increase the number of instructions that may be processed concurrently.
+This is accomplished by having one component extract the data, then send it to the next component, which can do certain operations on the data, and the next component validate the data, and so on simultaneous.

 ![Component_overview](Component_overview_diagram.png)